 This section describes the criteria used to recommend policies to meet California's 2030 emissions target.
-Four criteria were used: (1) meeting the 2030 goal, (2) cost effectiveness, (3) technology risk, and (4) policy effectiveness and political risk.
+Four criteria were used: (1) meeting the 2030 goal, (2) achieving cost effectiveness, (3) minimizing technology risk, and (4) minimizing risks related to policy effectiveness and politics.